 I am the programme officer at EENET, which includes the co-editing Enabling Education Review.

-2014: at the Street Child World Cup I facilitated Team of Life methodology with Team Kenya, documenting findings from all 24 teams and completing initial thematic analysis of the data.
+At the Street Child World Cup I facilitated Team of Life methodology with Team Kenya, documenting findings from all 24 teams and completing initial thematic analysis of the data.
+(2014)

-2012-13: worked with Joanna Wakia to complete the analysis and reporting of wellbeing data to monitor the reintegration of street-connected children - generated using the Child Status Index twith their families.
+I worked with Joanna Wakia to complete the analysis and reporting of wellbeing data to monitor the reintegration of street-connected children - generated using the Child Status Index twith their families.
+(2012-13)

-2013: worked with a Retrak partner organisation in Kenya to negotiate their definitions of various indicators and develop systems to ensure interrater reliability for their use of the monitoring and evaluation tool.
+I worked with a Retrak partner organisation in Kenya to negotiate their definitions of various indicators and develop systems to ensure interrater reliability for their use of the monitoring and evaluation tool.
+(2013)